 Cost of Ownership

-As previously mentioned, the e-Niro is equipped with a high-capacity 64kWh lithium-ion polymer battery pack.
-On the WLTP combined cycle, it provides a driving range of more than 282 miles on a single charge, producing zero on-road CO2 emissions.
+As previously mentioned, the e-Niro is equipped with a choice of lithium-ion polymer battery packs offering either 39kWh or 64kWh capacities.
+On the WLTP combined cycle, the 64kWh variant provides a driving range of 282 miles on a single charge, producing zero on-road CO2 emissions.
 Regenerative braking technology allows this Niro to harvest kinetic energy and recharge the battery pack while coasting or braking, while the Eco Driving Assistant System provides drivers with intelligent guidance on how to drive more efficiently.
 This set-up includes Coasting Guide Control (CGC) and Predictive Energy Control (PEC), enabling drivers to maximise vehicle range by suggesting when to coast or brake.

 CGC alerts drivers as to the best time to lift off the accelerator and coast towards a junction, allowing the battery to regenerate under engine deceleration.
 Operating at certain speeds when a navigation destination is set, the system alerts drivers when to coast via a small icon in the instrument cluster as well as an unobtrusive audible warning.
 As with all Kias, this Niro is covered by a seven-year, 100,000-mile warranty that's longer than any other car in the same class.
 This includes the battery and all of the parts that make up the electric power system.

 The e-Niro shows just how far along the Kia/Hyundai Korean conglomerate is with its electric technology.
 Here, all the battery engineering has been incorporated in a way that doesn't extract too many compromises in cabin space.
 And most commentators are agreed that the driving dynamics are better than you'd normally expect from an electric car too.